Funding Your Internship

-- Post-internship: Complete a survey and write a reflection paper (2 pages) outlining how the internship related to ones curriculum, its intrinsic value, the impact it had/will have on their future career plans, whether it was an impetus to changing career plans, and how valuable the funding was to the experience.
+- Post-internship: Complete a survey and write a reflection paper outlining how the internship impacted their future career plans, whether it was an impetus to changing career plans, how it connected with academic studies, and how valuable the funding was to the experience.
 Reflection papers and survey results are shared with each student's specific benefactor.

 - Post-internship/graduation: Complete occasional surveys about career path decisions so the Career Development Funding Team can calculate the impact these funds have on student success.